You’ve come to this website most likely because you’ve seen the warning above in one or more forms on a product.

 With many natural herbs having a specification from the growers of less than 3, 5 or 10 ppm it makes it almost impossible to consistently produce a natural herbal product containing certain herbs that meets Prop 65 specs.

-MultiThin™ is a complete multi-vitamin with an herbal appetite suppression complex.
-With Anti-Aging and ingredients for achy joints, bone health, memory, energy, immune system and mental clarity MultiThin™ contains a wealth of natural and powerful ingredients.
+Years Plus ® contains 7 FULL FORMULAS plus a complete multi-vitamin.
+Full formulas for nutritional support of Anti-Aging, vision, joints, memory, energy, heart, immune system and mental clarity (Prostate in the MAN formula and Appetite and Hair, Skin and Nails in the WOMAN formula.
+Years Plus ® contains a wealth of natural and powerful ingredients.
 Bromelain (an anti-inflammatory ingredient derived from pineapples) has a specification of less than 5 ppm of lead.
 But the Prop 65 limit is 0.5ug per day for a product.
 A 5-capsule, 2,500mg dose is the equivalent of 0.55 ppm and is above the 0.5ug limit.
 Remember 1 ppm equals one mg per gram and you must base total daily intake from a product on the total amount consumed in a day.
 Many natural herbs are far beyond that limit even when well below the supplier’s specifications.
 With certain herbs, there is often little chance of producing many products with those natural herbs that are below the Prop 65 limit.